SOM-Research/collaboro/README.md

 The web-application is located at [http://atlanmod.github.io/collaboro](http://atlanmod.github.io/collaboro).
 If you want to initialize a new workspace for your language, just contact us.

+While this branch keeps the most stable version of Collaboro, you can find the last version of our tool (i.e., including the support for graphical languages) in the [dev](https://github.com/SOM-Research/collaboro/tree/dev) branch.

 Publications
 ------------